gauravpatil97886/gauravpatil97886/README.md

 ## Gaurav Patil !

 <p align='justify'>

-<h4>I'm a final year IT Undergraduate Student from SVKM INSTITUTE OF TECHNOLOGY .Being a tech enthusiast, I love learning about new technologies and applying them to real-world issues because I am a tech geek.
-Dedicated undergraduate engineering student who is proficient in basic coding and a web developer. competent in Python, PHP, JavaScript, HTML, and C++. additionally working on the quick adoption of new software and technologies by GCP AND AWS cloud services. the ability to work together in teams while having the most impact</h4>
+<h4>As a highly motivated IT undergraduate student nearing the completion of my studies at SVKM Institute of Technology., I am a dedicated and enthusiastic learner with a passion for new technologies and their real-world applications.
+My background in computer science and engineering has equipped me with intermediate coding skills and web development expertise, including proficiency in Python and C++.
+I have a good knowledge of web development frontend and backend using technologies like HTML, CSS, Bootstrap, JavaScript, Django, and databases like MySQL.
+Additionally, I am currently exploring the field of machine learning and data science, and I am a 3x Microsoft certified professional in AZ-900, AI-900, and DP-900.
+I practice my coding skills on platforms like LeetCode, HackerRank, and Codechef.
+I am an eager beginner in GCP and AWS cloud services and thrive in collaborative environments where I can make a meaningful impact</h4>
 <img src="https://github.com/gauravpatil97886/gauravpatil97886/blob/main/gaurav_gif/Line.gif"/>

 <br>